 Another well-known artist on the international street art scene uses a similar technique to “repair” damaged walls, this time using lego!
 This is Jan Vormann and you can discover his work here.

-*According to some urban legends, the term appeared on a slightly drunken evening and Ememem would have kept it to talk about his practice.
+*According to some urban legends, the term appeared on a slightly drunken evening and Ememem kept it to talk about his practice.

 © All pictures are by Invisible Walls.